From BR Bullpen

 Jesse was signed by the Brooklyn Robins of the National League at the start of the 1925 season and went 9-9 with a 4.88 ERA while appearing in 28 games during his first full season in the majors.
 He would be with the Brooklyn club through 1928, winning 54 tries and losing 59 before being traded to the Pittsburgh Pirates along with Harry Riconda for Glenn Wright on December 11, 1928.

-Petty didn't fair well with the Pittsburgh club, losing 15 times and winning only 3 and was sold to the Chicago Cubs on August 24, 1930.
-Jesse won 1 and lost 3 and this ended the 35-year-old pitcher's seven year career in the majors with a 67-78 record and a 3.68 ERA while appearing in 207 games and pitching 1,208 innings.
+Petty didn't fare well with the Pittsburgh club, losing 15 times and winning only 3 and was sold to the Chicago Cubs on August 24, 1930.
+Jesse won 1 and lost 3 and this ended the 35-year-old pitcher's seven-year career in the majors with a 67-78 record and a 3.68 ERA while appearing in 207 games and pitching 1,208 innings.

 After Jesse's active playing days were over he became the last of two managers for the Knoxville Smokies in 1935, ending in eighth place with a 57-95 record.
-Again in 1936 he would be one of two managers of the same Knoxville club finishing in seventh place with a 46-72 record.
-Also in 1936, Jesse would be one of four managers for the Hopkinsville Hoppers of the Kitty League, finishing in sixth place with a 63-87 record.
+Again in 1936 he was one of two managers of the same Knoxville club finishing in seventh place with a 46-72 record.
+Also in 1936, Jesse was one of four managers for the Hopkinsville Hoppers of the Kitty League, finishing in sixth place with a 63-87 record.